 “rare” “exotic” “teacup” “mini” and “micro” all have a common denominator.
 The price.
-Anytime a breeder refers to a dog in those terms, he can expect the dog's price tag to be double or triple what it normally asks for.
+Anytime a breeder refers to a dog in those terms, he can expect the dog's price tag to be double or triple what it usually asks for.

 We believe that the initial fee is just the beginning.
-If you are willing to pay that high initial price tag you should be prepared to pay huge medical/veterinary bills for life as well.
+If you are willing to pay that high initial price tag, you should be prepared to pay huge medical/veterinary bills for life as well.

 Alternative to the Teacup French Bulldog:

 There are many alternatives to the mini Frenchie.
-Before you spend thousands of dollars for a breed that was miniaturized against AKC standards and will most likely have lifelong health problems that will send you through one headache after another, please consider all your options.
+Before you spend thousands of dollars for a breed miniaturized against AKC standards and will most likely have lifelong health problems that will send you through one headache after another, please consider all your options.

 - Consider a French Bulldog cross with fewer inherited health issues.
-A French Bulldog cross can be a great alternative to a mini Frenchie if you do your research and choose a reputable breeder that tests all of their breeding animals for any hereditary health conditions.
+A French Bulldog cross can be a great alternative to a mini Frenchie if you research and choose a reputable breeder that tests all of their breeding animals for any hereditary health conditions.

 - Opt for a different small breed in the toy dog group like Cairn Terrier, Bichon Frise, a Havanese, and so on.